Type: Trad, 5 pitches, Grade III

 Description Suggest change

 Reach the base by heading down the Cruise Gully to shortly past the second rappel.
 Look for the prominent Checkerboard Wall to the east (upstream).
-The route is one of the most obvious lines in the Black, as it ascend the narrow west face of the wall (in other words, not the main, namesake face), in a prominent, continuous crack/corner system, the whole length of which lies just left of the wall's SW corner/arete.
+The route ascends the narrow west face of the wall (in other words, not the main, namesake face), in a prominent, continuous crack/corner system, the whole length of which lies just left of the wall's SW corner/arete.
 Bushwhack up from the Cruise Gully to the base, and start in thick trees and bushes.

-Now a long ascent must be made back up to the rim; follow the ledge off NW into the left of two wooded gullies and take that all the way up.
-If you don't mind a bit of 4th Class scrambling and lots of route-finding, (and want to avoid much bush-whacking) it is possible to take the ledge leading left from the base of the gully, and then scramble up a fun 3rd/4th Class ridge to the rim.
+If you don't mind a bit of 4th Class scrambling and routefinding (and want to avoid much bushwhacking), it is also possible to take the ledge leading left from the base of the gully, and then scramble up a fun 3rd/4th Class ridge to the rim.

-Alternatively, climb King Me, or rap the gully left of the Checkerboard Wall and finish on a route such as Leisure-Summer.
+Another alternative for more climbing is to rap the gully left of the Checkerboard Wall (three raps with a 60m rope), and finish on a route such as Leisure-Summer.

 Protection Suggest change